gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 #### Limitations and variations
 Applying the Delphi method can be time consuming.
 In a group meeting, final forecasts can possibly be reached in hours or even minutes - something which is almost impossible to do in a Delphi setting.
 If it is taking a long time to reach a consensus in a Delphi setting, the panel may lose interest and cohesiveness.
+#### The facilitator
+The role of the facilitator is of the utmost importance.
+The facilitator is largely responsible for the design and administration of the Delphi process.
+The facilitator is also responsible for providing feedback to the experts and generating the final forecasts.
+In this role, the facilitator needs to be experienced enough to recognize areas that may need more attention, and to direct the experts' attention to these.
+The efficiency and effectiveness of the facilitator can dramatically increases the probability of a successful Delphi method in a judgmental forecasting setting.